 Q. What are the terms for PPP?

 No payments for the first 6 months.
-Thereafter; 1% fixed APR for a total 2-year term.
+Thereafter; 1% fixed APR for up to a 5-year repayment term.

 Q. How do I apply for PPP?

-As a small business owner, it’s important to contact your FDIC-insured bank, credit union or approved SBA lender immediately to submit your application.
+As a small business owner, it’s important to contact your community financial institution, FDIC-insured bank, credit union, or approved SBA lender immediately to submit your application.

 What if you don’t have a business checking account, or the bank that has your business checking account doesn’t take your application?